hsklein/Simprovise/docs/source/installation.rst

-The **NumPy** scientific computing package (https://numpy.org/doc/stable/index.html) is currently used to implement the following Simprovise functionality:
+The **NumPy** scientific computing package (https://numpy.org/doc/stable/index.html) is currently used to implement the following *simprovise* functionality:

 * Pseudo-random number generation.
 See
   :ref:`this <random-number-streams-concept-label>` for details.